supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 1. Run the WindowsDefenderATPLocalOnboardingScript.cmd file that you just extracted as administrator. **Note:** By default the file should be in the c:\users\admin\downloads directory.
 Answer Y to questions presented by the script.

 1. From the Onboarding page in the portal, copy the detection test script and run it in an open command window.
-You may have to open a new **Administrator: Command Prompt** window by typing *CMD* in the windows search bar and choose to **Run as Administrator**.
+You may have to open a new **Administrator: Command Prompt** window by typing *CMD* in the windows search bar and choosing to **Run as Administrator**.

 1. In the Microsoft 365 Defender portal in the Endpoints area, select **Device inventory**.
 You should now see your device in the list.